 Civil War is defined as, generally speaking, a war between citizens of the same country.

 There exists, today, much pontification, conversation, consternation, anticipation, aggravation, predication and bloviation about a "coming civil war" in the United States.
-To all of this I say tut-tut; or as U.S. President Joe Biden would more pointedly say, "malarkey".
+To all of this I say tut-tut; or as U.S. President Joe Biden would more pointedly say, "malarkey."
 There are a multitude of other more "colorful" words for it.
-To the reader, I propose you let your imagination be your guide as to what term is most appropriate for you; the mere fact that you are reading this article would be indicative of some level of mildly advanced intelligence considering the prevailing societal aggregate.
-Congratulations, most sincere.

 The truth of the matter is that the United States is in a perpetual state of civil war.
-It was born of civil war when it fought its own government in the so-called "American Revolution".
+It was born of civil war when it fought its own government in the so-called "American Revolution."
 The truth is, the Vampiric scions of that civil war would repeat the process eighty-six years later in an apocryphal event known as "The" Civil War; not "A" civil war.
 The truth is, the United States has been, is, and always will be a civil war, for war provides the nourishment of which the vampire needs to survive.

 As a young boy, I had a teacher named Mrs. Jane Hansen (née Jane Bancroft).
 Mrs. Hansen was married to a famous author and was a lesbian.
 Her husband, Joe, was a homosexual man.
 Mrs. Hansen was academically brutal and had one not achieved the scholarship she expected there cometh hellfire and, along with its spouse, damnation.
 Jane and Joe (save the Dick and Jane jokes) cared for me in a way that is difficult to articulate.
-Joe was a famous writer Jane and Joe Hansen.
+Jane and Joe Hansen.

 Mrs. Hansen took absolutely zero caca from anyone, especially her plebes.
-Her intellect would have to be measured on a Richter scale and she was unknowingly racist, yet she seemed to admire me in a way I have rarely experienced.
+Her intellect would have to be measured on a Richter scale and she was unknowingly racist, yet she seemed to admire me in a special manner I have rarely experienced.
 I was the chink, so to speak, in her blustery armor.
 The truth is, I admired her too.
 She is with me at this very moment, though she transitioned from this world decades ago.
 She consistently weighs on my soul almost as heavily as my father does.
 Life, I think, is needlessly, unfairly and unflinchingly complicated but its complications are grand, to be sure.

 Whether she be looking at me from above, below, or sideways, I want to publicly state that I now understand (and have for quite the time).
 Were she in this dimension today, Mrs. Hansen would say something to me akin to 'it's called maturation.'
 I'd make book on it.
 In fact, she is saying it this very instant because she made me write the preceding sentence.